A Bible Study by Jack Kelley

 “For my thoughts are not your thoughts, neither are your ways my ways,” declares the LORD.
 “As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.
 (Isaiah 55:8-9)

 Think about it.
 How can we believe that God will keep all His promises to us, while at the same time believing that he broke all His promises to Israel?
-Sure, they don’t deserve His loyalty, but then again, what makes us think that we do?
+Of course they don’t deserve His loyalty, but then again, what makes us think that we do?

 God is not a man, that he should lie, nor a son of man, that he should change his mind.
 Does he speak and then not act?
 Does he promise and not fulfill?
 (Numbers 23:19)

-The answer is obviously no, and that’s a good thing, because we’re betting our eternal destiny on His trustworthiness.
-Watching Him perform on His promises to Israel gives us great comfort, because by the time we know for sure that He’s going to perform on His promises to us, it’ll be too late for us to do anything about it.
-But He will do all that He has promised, and that includes having those who didn’t take Him at His word where Israel is concerned come and fall at our feet and acknowledge that He has loved us.
+The answer to His question is obviously no, and that’s a good thing, because we’re betting our eternal destiny on His trustworthiness.
+Watching Him perform on His promises to Israel should give us great comfort, because by the time we know for sure that He’s going to perform on His promises to us, it’ll be too late for us to do anything about it.
 Selah 04-10-10